 These companies are called mobile virtual network operators (MVNOs).
-They don’t own any cell phone towers like Verizon, AT&T and T-Mobile, but they partner with those companies to offer affordable wireless service.
+They don’t own any cell phone towers themselves, but they partner with companies that do to offer affordable wireless service.

 Some MVNOs have cheap phone plans that start at $10 per month.
 See Team Clark’s guide to find the best cell phone plans and deals!

 Not interested in switching cell phone providers?
 You can still save money by considering other plan options.

 The major cell phone companies have shifted toward unlimited data plans, but do you really use that much data?
 With most people connected to Wi-Fi at home and work, you may be using less data than you realize.